 The beach is a major favorite among New Hampshire locals.
 It’s such an integral part of our summers that I was surprised to learn we actually have the smallest ocean coastline (about 18 miles) of any state.
 But we definitely know how to make good use of our humble blessings!

 Hampton Beach State Park is a wicked popular vacation spot between June and August.
-Read a book in the sand, grab a slice of pizza on Ocean Boulevard, or catch the sand sculpture competition in September.
+Read a book in the sand, grab a slice of pizza on Ocean Boulevard, or catch the sand sculpture competition in September; there are a ton of fun things to do in Hampton Beach, and cool hotels to stay at, too!

 Who doesn’t love a nostalgic drive-in theater experience?
-The Milford Drive-In Theater in Southern NH is an old-fashioned two screen theater, one of the only drive-ins left in the state.
-Snag a spot early (first come, first served parking), buy your theater snacks at the concession stand and get cozy for the show.
+The Milford Drive-In Theater is one of the best things to do in Southern NH and is an old-fashioned two screen theater, one of the only drive-ins left in the state.
+Snag a spot early (first come, first served parking), buy your theater snacks at the concession stand and get cozy for the show; this could also be a romantic New Hampshire activity if you’re in the market for one of those.

-The White Mountains are riddled with breathtaking natural formations, and Diana’s Baths is definitely one of them.
+It’s not hard to find cool things to do in the White Mountains because they are absolutely riddled with breathtaking natural formations, and Diana’s Baths is definitely one of them.
 Made up of a series of small waterfalls and pools, this 1-mile out and back trail in Bartlett is a short, easy walk, but packed with serene nooks to explore.

 Appreciate the beautiful waterfall views along your hike, wade in the clean mountain-water pools, or picnic on a summer day!